vacu9708/Algorithm/Algorithm traning/Leetcode/medium/LRU Cache.md

 # [LRU Cache](https://leetcode.com/problems/lru-cache/solutions/?orderBy=most_votes)
-## Taking advantage of python dict
+## Taking advantage of python dict (which does use a doubly linked list to maintain the order of the hashmap)
 ~~~python
 class LRUCache:
     def __init__(self, capacity: int):